 What is the primary role of a notary public in Florida?

 A notary public in Florida serves as an official witness to the signing of important documents, ensuring that signatures are authentic and voluntary.
 Their role includes verifying the identity of individuals, administering oaths, and affirming the truthfulness of statements.
-Notaries help prevent fraud by confirming that all parties understand the documents they are signing and are doing so willingly.
+Notaries help prevent fraud by confirming that all parties understand the documents they are signing and are willing to do so.

 How can one become a notary public in Florida?

 To become a notary public in Florida, you must be at least 18 years old and a legal resident.
-Complete a state-approved notary education course, submit an application with a character affidavit, proof of course completion, and a $39 fee to the Florida Department of State.
+Complete a state-approved notary education course, apply with a character affidavit, proof of course completion, and a $39 fee to the Florida Department of State.
 A background check is required, and you must demonstrate clear moral character.

 What educational requirements are needed for new notaries in Florida?